drotek/Doc-RTK/base/configure.md

-First of all, install the UCenter software on your computer, as well as the Mission Planner software that you will need later on.
+First of all, install the UCenter software on your computer.
 When done, you can connect your base module to your computer.
 Open the UCenter software after that, and connect it to your base module using the button in the upper-left corner.